HL7/davinci-crd/input/pagecontent/cards.md

 The information added to the order here is often going to be relevant/important not only to the creator of the order, but also to its eventual performer.
 This guide does not define how information around coverage is conveyed from the ordering system to the performing system.
 However, the [Post-acute Orders implementation guide](http://hl7.org/fhir/us/dme-orders) does provide a mechanism for electronic sharing of orders and could be used to convey the additional notes or extensions envisioned here as well.

 Payers with existing tools that process prior authorization requests may have dependencies on data elements that are not found in the clinical orders being submitted as part of CRD such as service type or modifier codes.
 In these cases, payers **SHOULD** attempt to infer values for these elements based on elements that are present.
 For example, 'service type' can often be inferred based on the nature of the service, the location, the performer, etc. In situations where the inferred element has an impact on the results, payers should document that as part of their 'coverage-information' extension.
 In situations where inference is not possible and an element must be known; the payer may indicate that formal prior authorization is necessary.
 This situation should be minimized as much as possible.

+<p class="added-content">A profile defining the expectations of an Coverage Information response can be found <a href="StructureDefinition-CRDHooksResponse-coverageInformation.html">here</a>.</p>

 ### Propose Alternate Request Response Type
 This response type can be used by payers to present a card with suggested alternatives to the current proposed therapy.
 This might be updating the order to change certain information or proposing replacing the order completely with one or more alternatives.
 This might be used to propose a change to a first-line treatment, to alter therapy frequency or drug dosage to be consistent with coverage guidelines, to propose covered products or services as substitutes for a non-covered service, or to propose therapeutically equivalent treatments that will have a lower cost to the patient.